Taking Charge of your Risk Management Process

 Who bears liability?
 Ultimately, you do - even though you had passed that responsibility on to a third party.
 You may bear responsibility for making things right for the customer, resulting in a significant financial loss to your business, or you might face an immense loss of reputation because you failed to fully research and check those vital credentials.
 As a result, you may find yourself struggling to repair your position in the community or losing out on potential jobs.

-By giving up control of the risk mitigation process, what do you lose?
+By giving up control of the process, what do you lose?

 Many people think of what they stand to gain by outsourcing services.
-What you may not consider as clearly, however, is what you stand to lose when you give up control of your risk mitigation efforts.
-One of the biggest challenges you may face is the loss of the ability to clearly define your own risk management standards.
+What you may not consider as clearly, however, is what you stand to lose when you give up control of your risk management efforts.
+One of the biggest challenges you may face is the loss of the ability to clearly define your own risk assessment standards.

-When you outsource your risk management, chances are, the team you outsource to will have their own standards for determining acceptable risk or how to mitigate those risks.
-You may discover that your outsourced risk mitigation provider does not come up to your usual risk mitigation standards.
+When you outsource your risk management strategy, chances are, the team you outsource to will have their own safety standards for determining risk acceptance or how to develop contingency plans.
+You may discover that your outsourced service provider does not come up to your usual safety standards.
 They may have unexpected slowdowns or introduce solutions that simply do not fit your individual needs.
 Furthermore, they may not understand the unique needs of your specific business, the services you offer, and your personal risk comfort levels.

-Will your outsourced risk mitigation specialist deliver on their promises?
+Will your outsourced specialist deliver on their promises?

-You hired someone to manage your risk mitigation.
+You hired someone to manage your risk.
 You likely trusted that the company you hired would take care of those risk mitigation efforts.
 However, you need to know that your risk mitigation specialist will actually deliver on the promises they have made to you.

 Around 20% of small businesses fail in the first year.
 50% will fail by the end of year 5.
 Even if you think you can count on the small business you have chosen to manage your risk mitigation, you stand a high chance of losing that business, potentially during the course of their contract with you--and you may find yourself paying the full cost of that contract in spite of a decline in services.